Link to printer-friendly page

 If you do not understand anything on this page please contact us.

 In 2004/5 the site at Cliffs End Farm was excavated in advance of housing.
 In addition to a number of early bronze age barrows and late bronze age enclosures (the 'northern', 'central', and 'southern' enclosures) a large mortuary features was discovered.
 This was more than 45m long, 15m wide and up to 1.5m deep.
 It extended beyond the north-eastern limits of the excavation.
+The feature lay towards the base of a gentle north eastern slope from a low north-south ridge c.22.75m OD which marked the western margins of the area of investigation.
+The ridge overlooks Pegwell Bay to the south east and three of the six Bronze Age barrows recorded from the site were aligned along it.
+Although it was essentially linear in plan and set on a north east to south west alignment, there was an observable difference between the shorter (18m) the more bulbous northern third and the longer (34m) and narrower (16.2m) southern part of the feature.
+This reflects two foci of activity in the feature which demonstrated a broad temporal shift from north to south.
 It may have been initially used as a quarry but was, after a period of silting, used as a burial ground.

 The human remains found within the feature consisted of a combination of articulated remains, redeposited (manipulated) partial articulated remains, dispersed semi-articulated remains (whole corpse and body parts) and disarticulated bones and bone fragments.
 Six complete skeletons were found in the north part of the site, along with the articulated remains of a partial skeleton.
 Seven complete articulated skeletons were found in the southern part of the pit.
 Each skeleton was radiocarbon dated.
 The Late Bronze Age remains comprise a minimum of 24 individuals (including one cremation).
 The Early Iron Age remains were from seven individuals and the Middle Iron Age remains represented a minimum of eight individuals.
 There were 15 immature individuals and 23 adults but the immature examples were mostly teenagers with the youngest c.6 years old.
 Apart from during the Middle Iron Age, the individuals buried were more commonly female: during the Middle Iron Age, the distribution was equal.
 All four of the older adults were female.
 The remains were also subject to strontium/oxygen isotope analysis.
 This showed that some of the individuals were not of local origin, having migrated during childhood.
 Possible origins are in higher, colder and/or more easterly areas as well as warmer and/or more westerly areas.
 These patterns also varied between period.
 Origins in the high Alps, east or north of Britain (including Scandinavia) have been suggested but Scandinavia is the favoured likely point of origin for some of the individuals.
 Another group possibly came from the Mediterranean.